-March 29, 2001 - Upon the completion of the merger between Linux seller Caldera Systems and the Unix products and services of the Santa Cruz Operation, the combined company will change its name to Caldera International.
+March 29, 2001 - Upon the completion of the merger between Caldera and SCO, the combined company changes its name to Caldera International.

 July 24, 1996 - Caldera files a lawsuit against Microsoft for its alleged illegal activities and unfair practices in the making of MS-DOS and its successors, Windows 95 and Windows 98, which it claims still use CP/M at their core.